-What happened: On Oct.
-22, a 17-year-old girl was targeted in an anti-Asian attack outside the Chinese grocery store “My Mandarin” in Brooklyn, reported New York Post.
+On Oct.
+22, a 17-year-old girl was targeted in an anti-Asian attack outside the Chinese grocery store “My Mandarin” in Brooklyn, reported New York Post

 - According to the officials, the victim was approached on Brighton Beach Avenue by a blonde-haired woman wearing all black.

 - At around 10 a.m., the suspect struck the teenage girl with a cardboard box and yelled anti-Asian slurs at her before fleeing the area.

 - The suspect was caught on security footage walking inside the store, which the NYPD Crime Stoppers Twitter account shared on Oct.
 24.

 - The NYPD Hate Crime Task Force is investigating the incident.